 - NCUA Letter to Credit Unions No. 97-CU-5, addressing electronic financial services;

 - NCUA Letter to Credit Unions No. 00-CU-11, regarding risk management of outsourced technology services; and

 - NCUA Interpretive Ruling and Policy Statement 85-1, covering trustees and custodians of pension plans.

 NCUA’s published guidance, along with NCUA’s regulations, are available from the agency’s website at www.ncua.gov.

-(opens new window).
+(opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Depending on the activities an FCU undertakes, it may also need to comply with applicable state laws and consult with its own legal counsel and other professional advisers.